 - Leveraging land: Land-based finance for Local Governments, including a Reader and a Trainers' Guide (in English but currently being translated into French) - Where to start?
-A Guide to Land-based Finance in Local Governance - Valuation of Unregistered Lands: A Policy Guide - A set of nine Instructional Videos on a range of land-based finance tools by which local authorities can leverage land to expand their revenue base, in order to finance urban development and the delivery of essential services to all: Global Land Tool Network eLearning Platform Duration of support: Orientation and preliminary policy and technical advice can be provided at short notice.
+A Guide to Land-based Finance in Local Governance - A set of nine Instructional Videos on a range of land-based finance tools by which local authorities can leverage land to expand their revenue base, in order to finance urban development and the delivery of essential services to all: Global Land Tool Network eLearning Platform.
+Duration of support: Orientation and preliminary policy and technical advice can be provided at short notice.
 More detailed training and implementation guidance can be provided, funds permitting, within a two-month timeframe from inception to delivery.
 Concrete projects are multi-year by nature.
 Previous applications: UN-Habitat (in partnership with other local and global actors) has conducted trainings in Iran, Egypt, Philippines, Kenya, Canada, Haiti, Malaysia and Saudi Arabia, and has implemented particular projects in Somalia and Afghanistan.
 In Afghanistan, for example, UN-Habitat has been supporting 12 municipalities through the use of innovative land tools to survey and register all properties within municipal boundaries.
 In just two years urban communities were involved in surveying 670,000 properties in eight municipalities and 2,000 occupancy certificates were issued to households in informal settlements.
 Based on the updated property register, target municipalities have collected USD 8 million in safayi (a property tax/municipal charge that is levied by municipalities) fees from 150,000 properties in two years.
 UN-Habitat has supported Somaliland and Puntland authorities in Somalia in developing and enacting a relevant regulatory framework for municipal financial management, including a local government finance policy.
 Together with local authorities, UN-Habitat has established a Geographic Information System (GIS) property database where data on the location of properties and urban parcels are surveyed, catalogued and regularly updated.
 In all, 15 districts in Somaliland and Puntland now collect a total of USD 3 million per year from property tax, which benefited both local authorities and communities resulting in road construction and subsidized health and education services, amongst others.
-Installation of the final metres connecting the new 23 km long transmission pipeline to the Hargeisa reservoir, Somaliland ©UN-Habitat
+Securing Land Tenure Security through Community Mapping in Kenya. © UN-Habitat